top of page

 You're Crazy, You will Lose money !

-Yes, that's what I heard in 2006 when I started Trading.
-I have heard that before.
-It's not news.
+Yes, that's exactly what I heard when I started trading in 2006.
+It's not new information to me.

 Don't fall for the "gambler's fallacy"